athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Rulebooks/Rage of Elements/Living Magma.md

     desc: "`pf2:2`  DC 33 Reflex check, 2d10 bludgeoning + 4d6 fire damage, Escape DC 33, Rupture 25\n\n* * *\n"

   - name: "Launch Lava"
     desc: "`pf2:2` (fire) The living magma hurls an exploding glob of lava up to 120 feet.
-Each creature in a 10-foot burst takes 7d6 fire damage (DC 33 Reflex check save)."
+Each creature in a @Template[burst|distance:10] takes 7d6 fire damage (DC 33 Reflex check save)."

   - name: "Reignite"
     desc: "`pf2:2` (fire) **Requirements** The living magma is not in molten form\n* * *\n\n**Effect** The living magma returns to molten form."

   - name: "Volcanic Heat"
     desc: " (aura,fire) 40 feet.
 Any creature that enters or starts its turn in the aura takes 15 fire damage (DC 33 Fortitude check save).
-A creature that fails its save is also [[Conditions/Enfeebled 1|Enfeebled 1]] until it's no longer in the aura."
+A creature that fails its save is also [[Conditions/Enfeebled|Enfeebled 1]] until it's no longer in the aura."

 ```